 Due to the number of dailies being collected, work is considered late and therefore unacceptable when the stack of papers is graded.
 Registered students whose paper is not in the stack get a zero for the assignment.
 Are you an exception?
 It is better to ask than to assume anything.
 Depend on extra credit problems (see below) to make up for work not submitted on schedule.
-The same advice applies, if submitted work earns a grade of 55 or 0.
-While a zero generally means no work was submitted, sometimes I reject a paper completely and mark it zero, as though nothing was submitted.
-You'll get the paper back and maybe an explanation of why I did that.
+The same advice applies, if submitted work earns a grade less than 100.